techbrett/OfficeDocs-SkypeForBusiness/Teams/end-to-end-encrypted-meetings.md

 End-to-end encrypted meetings can be made between two parties when: the parties are using the latest version of the Teams desktop client for Windows or Mac or they are on a mobile device with the latest update for iOS and Android.

 Web, Virtual Desktop (VDI), and Cloud Video Interoperability(CVI) devices aren't currently supported.
-Participants trying to join an end-to-end encrypted meeting from one of these platforms are blocked.
+Participants trying to join an end-to-end encrypted meeting from one of these platforms is blocked.

 A maximum of 200 participants can attend an end-to-end encrypted meeting.